andreasjansson/plasma/README.md

 This model uses CodeLlama 7B-instruct with Llama.cpp grammars to generate equations that create plasma shader effects.
 Refer to the source code for the full grammar and prompt.

+To see the plasma in action, you can either use [this interactive viewer](https://andreasjansson.github.io/plasma/) or ShaderToy.

+With ShaderToy you can tweak the colors and everything else.
 Take the generated `effect()` function and replace the `effect()` function in the snippet below.
 Then copy the whole code snippet into https://www.shadertoy.com/new and hit ▶Compile.

 ```c
 float resolution = 3.0;